 the firearm homicide rate fell by 59 percent, and the firearm suicide rate fell by 65 percent, in the decade after the law was introduced, without a parallel increase in non-firearm homicides and suicides.

 A 2016 study from Columbia University published in Epidemiological Reviews examined about 130 studies from 10 nations that enacted gun reforms.
 When national reforms were packaged together — bans on assault weapons, license to own, universal background checks — gun homicide rates fell.
 Even other homicides declined a bit!
 “Firearm homicides in five major South African cities decreased by 13.6 percent per year for the next five years” after that country’s 2000 reforms.
 “Firearm deaths went down countrywide by an average of 14 percent” in Australian states after its 1996 reforms.
 Suicides and accidents also fell due to stricter ownership requirements.
 Conceal carry and Stand Your Ground laws proved to have no affect or made things worse.
+After a mass shooting in the U.K. in 1996, strict gun control measures were enacted; there has only been one mass shooting there since, and the nation boasts one of the lowest gun homicide rates in the world, with gun crimes overall steeply declining since the reforms.

 A recent analysis of mass shootings from 1966 to 2012 in 171 nations revealed that the correlation between nations with the highest rate of gun ownership and nations with the most mass shootings is undeniable.
 It held true for rich and poor nations, advanced and undeveloped, democratic and authoritarian, peaceful and unstable, large and small, etc. The researcher said: